syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ## popup background

-The `SfPopup` allows to customize the background color of popupview using the `PopupBackground` property.
+The `SfPopup` allows to customize the background color of popup view using the `PopupBackground` property.

 {% tabs %}
 {% highlight xaml hl_lines="3" %}